foundriesio/optee_os/lib/libnxpse050/docs/README.txt

 Operation
 =========
+The i2c communication starts when the se050 context is loaded ( adaptors/utils/context.c).
+Initially it will use the native i2c driver.
+Once the normal world boots, OP-TEE disables the native driver and loada the trampoline driver (check se050/glue/i2c.c).

 Some of the crypto operations, even though they should work as the code is generic, they do not (ie hmac384, des3 ..); having run op-tee's xtest as a validation, those tests that did not pass have been delegated to